kmmahaj/aws-map-linkedaccounts/README.md

 2 step install:

-1. Payer Account - Launch the **aws-map-spendvisibility.yml** templa.ymlte
+1. Payer Account - Launch the **aws-map-spendvisibility.yml** template
 	1. Provisions steps 1-3 described above in the 'How it Works section

 2. Member Account - Launch the **aws-map-linkedaccountcrawler.yml** template